 A Master Services Agreement (MSA) is a contract between Carnegie Mellon University and a supplier that specifies the substantive legal and business terms of the university's purchases of goods or services with that supplier.
 The MSA is designed to be used repeatedly by the university to procure goods or services from that supplier over a period of time using the same agreed to terms, reducing some of the burden of repeated contracting.
-An MSA does not include negotiated pricing and is subject to sourcing requirements per Policy guidelines.
+A MSA does not include negotiated pricing.